Feinstein hugs and praises Lindsey Graham, sparking an outcry from liberals: ‘Time to retire’

 But in recent years, the 87-year-old senator has often gotten more attention for her gaffes.
 Last year, she was panned on “Saturday Night Live” for a now-infamous interaction in which she dismissed a group of schoolchildren asking her to advocate for the Green New Deal.

-In 2018, as she presided over the Senate confirmation hearings for Brett M. Kavanaugh, she drew intense scrutiny for waiting weeks to publicize sexual assault accusations against him from Christine Blasey Ford.
+In 2018, during the Senate confirmation hearings for Brett M. Kavanaugh, she drew intense scrutiny for waiting weeks to publicize sexual assault accusations against him from Christine Blasey Ford.
 The California Democratic Party denied her its endorsement that year, though she easily beat back a more liberal challenger.

 And even before the Senate took up another nomination this month, Democrats expressed concerns that Feinstein — the oldest lawmaker in her chamber and the second-oldest in Congress — had grown too disengaged to fight the GOP tooth-and-nail over the future of Ginsburg’s seat.